open-quantum-safe/tsc/guidelines/algorithm_inclusion.md

 Our algorithm deprecation process would normally be:

-1. Raise an issue proposing the deprecation and removal of the algorithm.
+1. Raise an issue in liboqs proposing the deprecation and removal of the algorithm.
 2. In the release notes for the next release of liboqs (say, 0.Y.0), announce that the algorithm is deprecated and will be removed in the subsequent release.
 3. After the release of liboqs 0.Y.0, the code can be removed from main branch.

+Subprojects will need to determine how to communicate and execute deprecation in a manner appropriate to their development and release cycle.

 ## Cryptanalysis